ericlavigne/crane/README.md

 # crane
-## Production deployment in clojure
+## Production services deployment in clojure

-Crane is build for production deployment of modern cloud services, web services, and distributed systems.

-Crane comes from real world production and has evolved to support anything from a simple webserver, to a cluster of workers, a hadoop cluster, a sql database or a distributed database.
+Crane comes from real world production of modern cloud-based services, and has evolved to support anything from a simple webserver, to a cluster of workers, a hadoop cluster, a sql database or a distributed database.

 Crane works with AWS out of the box - it wraps AWS libs typica and jets3t for compute via ec2, blob storage via s3, queue service via sqs.